dmbarbour/glas/docs/GlasDesign.md

 *Application* is the basis for computation.
 A function is applied to a node, called the applicand.
 Input and output parameters are modeled as labeled edges from the applicand.
 For example, a multiply function might read edges `x -> 6` and `y -> 7` then write `result -> 42`.

 *Unification* is the basis for dataflow and concurrency.
-Unification merges two nodes and propagates over matching edge labels.
-For terminal values, such as numbers or functions, further unification is considered a type-error.
-Effectively, unification can model transparent futures with single-assignment semantics.
+Unification merges two nodes, and propagates over matching edge labels.
+For terminal values, further unification is considered a type-error.
+Effectively, unification supports transparent futures with single-assignment semantics.

 Functions are bounded subgraphs with a designated public node.
-When applied, the subgraph is copied inline, and the copy's public node is unified with the applicand.
-This logically results in monotonic, deterministic expansion of the graph, but subgraphs may be garbage collected when they become irrelevant.
+Application will copy the subgraph, unifying the copy's public node with the applicand.
+This results in monotonic, deterministic expansion of the graph.
+In practice, subgraphs must be garbage collected after they become irrelevant.

 Edges are labeled from a finite alphabet.
 However, arbitrary labels may be constructed via composition.
 For example, the label `result` may involve seven nodes in a sequence - one for each character, followed by a sentinel.
 This implies a trie-like structure.

-## Glas Module System
+## Glas Package System

 The module system is an important part of a language's user experience.